JesusHdez960717/winter_framework/vs.md

 List<ConstrainViolation> violations = vs.validate(tool);
 ```

-2 - You can go further by creating a custom annotation (this example simplifies the `@Size`
+2 - You can go further by creating a custom annotation, (this example simplifies the `@Size`
 annotation):

+Note that the annotation has to extend `Valid` for it to work:

 ```dart